Campus university

-A campus university is a British term for a university situated on one site, with student accommodation, teaching and research facilities, and leisure activities all together.
+A campus university is a university mainly located on a single site, with student accommodation, teaching and research facilities, and leisure activities all together, particularly in British English.
 It is derived from the Latin term campus, meaning "a flat expanse of land, plain, field".

 The founding of these new institutions initiated a wave of far reaching expansion in higher education within the UK and helped open access to Higher Education to students who found access to the more traditional universities difficult or closed.
 The traditional universities tended to attract students from the exclusive private education sector in the UK and from privileged backgrounds whereas campus universities attracted students from all classes, backgrounds and schools (especially the state funded grammar and then later comprehensive schools).

 These institutions also promoted "new" courses of study and so helped initiate not just a great expansion in numbers of students but also in the range of subjects studied.

 As such, many students in the campus universities, particularly in the post-war period of 1950 to 1970, were the first member of their family ever to go to university, and were studying new and "exciting" topics, which lent a radical edge to the experience of higher education.

-Campus universities are contrasted to collegiate universities, based on a number of colleges (such as the universities of Oxford, Durham, London or Cambridge) or a university consisting of a number of sites, or even individual buildings, spread throughout a town (such as the University of Edinburgh or the University of Sheffield).
-Confusingly, multi-site universities often call each separate site "a campus" and many original campus universities now have expanded to more than one site (or campus), for example the University of Nottingham.
+Campus universities are contrasted to city universities where facilities are distributed around the town or city, and the university consists of a number of sites, or even individual building.
+These include institutions such as the University of Edinburgh or the University of Sheffield, as well as collegiate universities such as the universities of Oxford, Cambridge and Durham.
+Multi-site universities often call each separate site a campus, and many campus universities now have expanded to more than one site (or campus), for example the University of Nottingham.

 The classic campus university is often found on the edge of a city.
 Examples include: